Click the links below to jump to the FAQs and answers

 No, all backlist titles that you are subscribed to will be DRM free.

-The new titles funded by the program to be published open access will be hosted on Project MUSE, and OAPEN.
-OA books will be available in PDF format with CC BY NC ND licenses.
+The new titles funded by the program to be published open access will be hosted on Project MUSE, and OAPEN and ORL.
+OA books will be available in PDF format with CC BY NC ND licences.
 Project MUSE supports open access books with MARC records, KBART files, and metadata sharing with major library vendors, to ensure that OA content is widely discoverable through library systems.
 The books will also be listed in DOAB.

 Yes.
 All OA titles will be available to purchase in print form.
 The revenue that we need to make books OA is already reduced by the amount that we hope to raise from continuing print sales.
 Print books can be bought through the normal channels.